 Housing & Transportation

-- People's first stop is oftentimes Craigslist, which is a helpful tool for discovering roommates or decent rental deals.
-In addition to standard apartment complexes and condos, it's not uncommon for 2 or 3 students to get together to rent a small house or bungalow.
+- People's first stop to seek housing/roommates is oftentimes Craigslist, which most people are familiar with.
+In addition to apartment complexes and condos, it's not uncommon for 2 or 3 students to coordinate the rental of a small house or bungalow.
 There are many options like this available around town.
-But Craigslist is not a practical option if you're not in Austin to physically look at places.
+However, Craigslist is not a practical option if you're not in Austin to physically look at places.

-- You might cross-reference Craiglist with the neighborhood descriptions listed further down the page on www.utstudent.com to get a sense of where to begin.
+- You might cross-reference Craiglist listings with the neighborhood descriptions listed further down the page on www.utstudent.com to get a sense of where to begin.
 Most students live in these areas because of their proximity to campus and/or transportation options they provide.
-There is good list of other apartment locators found at the bottom of this page.
+Eveyrthing Austin Apartments is one example of many apartment locators.
+There is a list of other locators found at the bottom of this page.
+The Office of the Provost provides a listing as well; however, this caters more to visiting faculty (the prices are higher).

 - Join the UT Austin Sublet & Roommate Finder on Facebook.

-- International Students: consult the Simply International website.
+- International Students: may additionally consult the Simply International website.

 - All students may join the waitlist for a university apartment.
-It's a long list that will likely take more than a year, but it's worth it in terms of long-term investment, particularly for doctoral students and/or students with spouses/children.
+It's a long list that typically takes more than a year to be considered for a vacancy, but it's worth it in terms of long-term investment, particularly for doctoral students and/or students with spouses/children, who receive priority.
+Rent is substantially less in a university apartment.

 - New graduate students in C/DMES may communicate with each other through this listserv, which you have all been added to by the Graduate Coordinator: firstname.lastname@example.org.
-You will also be added several other lists used for other purposes.
+In late summer 2016 you will also be added several other lists used for academic purposes.

 - UT shuttles are free.
 Routes can be viewed here though the university's Parking & Transportation page.